checkly/docs.checklyhq.com/site/content/docs/monitoring/ip-info.md

 We currently do not have a set of fixed, public IP ranges but are working on this.
 See and follow [our public roadmap item on static
 IPs](https://checkly.featurebase.app/submissions/6464dc4c0f356460eca41435) for updates.

-Note, if you are looking to whitelist Checkly traffic, [see our docs on whitelisting](/docs/monitoring/whitelisting/).
+Note, if you are looking to allowlist Checkly traffic, [see our docs on allowlisting](/docs/monitoring/allowlisting/).